نوع مقاله : مقاله پژوهشی

 عنوان مقاله [English]

 Emission of inertia–gravity waves (IGWs) through imbalance is a well-known cause of clear air turbulence (CAT) in the upper troposphere.
 IGWs may initiate CAT by locally modifying the environmental characteristics of the meteorological quantities like static stability and wind shear.
 CAT is a micro-scale phenomenon for which there are also mechanisms other than IGWs.
-Accurate forecasting methods by using numerical model and CAT diagnostic indices are still being studied and developed (Sharman and Lane, 2016).
+Accurate forecasting methods using numerical models and CAT diagnostic indices are still being studied and developed (Sharman and Lane, 2016).
 Following Knox et al. (2008) (hereafter KMW), the current study is focused on detecting CAT by spontaneous imbalance theory and the effect of IGWs on the flow.

-For this purpose, the lifecycle of the baroclinic waves including their phases of growth, overturn and decay as well as the generation and propagation of IGWs are investigated by numerical simulation using the Weather Research and Forecasting (WRF) model in a channel of 4000 km length, 10000 km width and 22 km height in respectively the zonal, meridional and vertical directions on the f plane, with a horizontal resolution of 25 km and vertical resolution of 0.25 km.
-Based on the wave–vortex decomposition (WVD) method, the unbalanced flow, the dimensional and non-dimensional IGW amplitude have been estimated.
+For this purpose, the lifecycle of the baroclinic waves, including their phases of growth, overturn and decay as well as the generation and propagation of IGWs are investigated by numerical simulation using the Weather Research and Forecasting (WRF) model in a channel of 4000 km length, 10000 km width and 22 km height in respectively the zonal, meridional and vertical directions on the f plane, with a horizontal resolution of 25 km and vertical resolution of 0.25 km.
+Based on the wave–vortex decomposition (WVD) method, the unbalanced flow, and the dimensional and non-dimensional IGW amplitude have been estimated.
 In the next step, the non-dimensional wave amplitude has been alternatively determined for reference, based on the Lighthill–Ford theory of spontaneous imbalance in KMW method.
 Then the turbulent kinetic energy (TKE) dissipation and eddy dissipation rate (EDR) have been calculated to determine the intensity and location of CAT.